subzet/poap-minters/README.md

 python poap_minters_fetcher.py
 ```

-The script will fetch data for all specified event IDs in parallel and create a CSV file named `poap_minters_data.csv` in the same directory.
+The script will fetch data for all specified event IDs in parallel and create a CSV file named `poap_minters_data.csv` in the output directory.

 ## Output